-A. All complaints against Subordinate Judicial Officers ("SJOs") and Temporary Judges ("Pro Tems") shall be submitted in writing.
-The court has adopted local procedures for the processing of complaints against SJOs and Pro Tems for conduct that does not fall within the jurisdiction of

-B. Complaints must include the name, mailing address and contact information for the Complainant.
+- A. All complaints against Subordinate Judicial Officers ("SJOs") and Temporary Judges ("Pro Tems") shall be submitted in writing.
+The court has adopted local procedures for the processing of complaints against SJOs and Pro Tems for conduct that does not fall within the jurisdiction of the Commission on Judicial Performance.
+A copy of such local procedures and an optional complaint form may be obtained from the Administrative Office of the Kings County Superior Court, 1640 Kings County Drive, Hanford, California 93230. - B. Complaints must include the name, mailing address and contact information for the Complainant.
 Complaints should be addressed as follows: